HENDERSON COUNTY APPRAISAL DISTRICT

 To be eligible for appointment, an applicant must have been a Henderson County resident for two years, and never have been employed by, or been an officer or director of the Henderson County Appraisal District, along with other eligibility restrictions provided in Texas Property Tax Code Section 6.412.

-If you are interested in serving, applications for potential ARB members will be accepted by the Henderson County Appraisal District ARB Liaison Officer on behalf of the Local Administrative District Judge.
+If you are interested in serving, applications for potential ARB members will be accepted by the Henderson County Appraisal District ARB Liaison Officer on behalf of it’s Board of Directors.
 ARB member applications can be found on the Henderson CAD website (www.henderson-cad.org ) under the Organization – ARB Members section.
-Submit completed applications by email to: hcad@hcadtx.org.
+Submit completed applications by email to: hendersoncad@hcadtx.org.

 Completed applications may also be hand delivered or mailed to: